SeanMcP/awesome-react-native-accessibility/README.md

 Thorough looks into React Native accessibility

 ### [Creating inclusive apps in React Native (Medium)](https://medium.com/@larenelg/creating-inclusive-apps-in-react-native-the-coding-bit-bd3832349009)
-A summary of best practices in React Native accessibility
+Larene Lg summarizes the best practices in React Native accessibility.

 **Takeaway**: `accessible` and `accessibilityLabel` are the most common and useful accessibility props.